zk-ticketing/zk-ticketing/README.md

 start-swagger-ui
 ```

-Then open the Swagger UI at http://localhost:8081 to test the API.
+Then open the Swagger UI at http://localhost:8081 to test the API against our forwarded backend port.